 - A woman threatening the crowd and cutting the line was arrested outside the Toys R Us store.

 - Walmart store in Buffalo, New York witnessed a stampede as soon as the doors opened.

 - Store volunteer at Toys for Tots was stabbed by a shoplifter on being questioned.

 - To get the Xbox 360, earlier than those in line, a woman at California Walmart allegedly used pepper spray on those waiting in the lines for hours.

 - Open gun-firing took place outside San Leandro Walmart store, luckily just one old man was injured.

 - Florida’s Walmart witnessed open firing over a parking lot space issue.

 - A 61-year-old pharmacist died, suffocated during the stampede.

-Black Friday being known for a good start, also resulted in so many weird incidents and loved ones being separated from their families.
+Black Friday is known for a good start, also resulted in so many weird incidents and loved ones being separated from their families.

 With every drawback comes good news too.
-This year’s Black Friday sale will be out soon, so grab your gadgets and start filling your cart, after all, Christmas is around the corner.
+This year’s sale will be out soon, so grab your gadgets and start filling your cart, after all, Christmas is around the corner.